Crazybus/lope/README.md

     	Uses wget to download the docker client binary into the image -addMount
-    	Setting this will add the directory into the image instead of mounting it -blacklist string
+    	Setting this will add the directory into the image instead of mounting it -arg value
+    	Extra docker run arguments which will be appended to the docker run command.
+Can be specified multiple times -blacklist string
-    	Comma seperated list of environment variables that will be ignored by lope (default "HOME,SSH_AUTH_SOCK,TMPDIR") -cmdProxy
+    	Comma seperated list of environment variables that will be ignored by lope (default "HOME,SSH_AUTH_SOCK,TMPDIR,PATH") -cmdProxy
     	Starts a server that the lope container can use to run commands on the host -cmdProxyPort string